Butterflies of North Carolina:

 DistributionDISTRIBUTION: Essentially statewide, but not widespread in the Mountains or the northeastern Coastal Plain; might occur in all counties, but more widespread downstate.
 Records for just two of the six southwestern Mountain counties, and also just a few county records for the northeastern Coastal Plain.
 Might be absent in a few northeastern Coastal Plain counties, but there has been a relative lack of field work in this part of the state.
 The lack of records for the west-central Coastal Plain is due to scarcity of field work there.

-AbundanceABUNDANCE: Fairly common and widespread in the Coastal Plain (at least in the southern half) and in the eastern and southern Piedmont; sometimes common in savannas in the lower Coastal Plain.
+AbundanceABUNDANCE: Declining somewhat in the last decade, as have most skippers using native grass species as foodplants.
+Fairly common in at least parts of the Coastal Plain (at least in the southern half) and in the eastern and southern Piedmont; sometimes common in savannas in the lower Coastal Plain.
 Uncommon in the upper Piedmont, locally uncommon in the Mountains, and rare in the northern Coastal Plain.
 Certainly, it is more numerous in the eastern half of NC than in the western half, even though this is not obvious from the range map.

 HabitatHABITAT: Widespread and not particularly choosy in habitat, though usually where moderately thick to dense native grass/herb cover is present.
 Habitats include savannas, overgrown fields, powerline clearings, woodland borders, glades, and edges of marshes.
 It is not generally thought of as a wetland species, but it does occur (as indicated above) along marsh edges and savannas.
 It avoids pastures and other places dominated by non-native grasses.